usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Call/Call.md

 * see ((AlgebraicDataType)) for more details about constructor declarations.

 In case of [function overloading]((Declarations-Function)), where there a more definitions of the same function (the same name and argument arity), there is a selection process called "dynamic dispatch".
-The functions are tried in arbitrary order, and if their signature [matches]((PatternMatching)), and their body does not ((Fail)), then the return value of that function is used.
+The functions are tried in arbitrary order, and if their signature [matches](/docs/RascalConcepts/PatternMatching/), and their body does not ((Fail)), then the return value of that function is used.
 Otherwise, the next function alternative is tried until a succesful alternative is found.
 If the match of the signature is non-unitary, it involves backtracking, then a single function may be tried many times.